tlossen/remodel/README.md

 # remodel your storage layer!

+use [redis](http://github.com/antirez/redis) instead of mysql to store your application data.

 ## overview

-use [redis](http://github.com/antirez/redis) instead of mysql to store your application data. remodel (= redis model) is meant as a direct replacement for ActiveRecord and offers familiar syntax like `has_many`, `belongs_to` etc. to build your domain model in ruby.
+remodel (= redis model) is meant as a direct replacement for active record and offers familiar syntax like `has_many`, `belongs_to` etc. to build your domain model in ruby.

-redis offers in-memory read and write performance &mdash; on the order of 10K to 100K operations per second, comparable to [memcached](http://memcached.org/) &mdash; plus asynchronous persistence to disk. for example, on my macbook (2 Ghz):
+redis offers in-memory read and write performance &mdash; on the order of 10K to 100K operations per second, comparable to [memcached](http://memcached.org/) &mdash; plus asynchronous persistence to disk. for example, on my macbook (2 ghz):

 	$ redis-benchmark -d 100 -r 10000 -q
 	SET: 13864.27 requests per second